When something sounds too good to be true, it usually is… Right?

 - Electronic ticketing for many attractions means no printing out tickets is necessary.
 Less paper use is better for the environment.
 If you’re out and about, it’s unlikely you’d have access to a printer anyway!

 - Ability to accumulate loyalty credit points.
-You’re able to save up these credits like rewards points to use on pricier activities, meaning you pay less overall.
+As mentined earlier, you’re able to save up these credits like rewards points to use on pricier activities, meaning you pay less overall.

 - Help you be a confident and organised tourist by purchasing transport passes and tickets in advance to popular activities, avoiding disappointment and the stress of trying to figure it out on arrival.
 This is important to help you “be invisible”!